| Where is Dubai? | Public holidays | Dress code |

 - Vogue Cafe - under consideration by Conde Nast Restuarants according to August 2010 reports (more of a restaurant-bar-cafe than a nightclub though).

-- Waxy's - Bur Dubai (more correctly known as Waxy O'Connors but everyone just calls it Waxys), a bit of a Dubai institution with bargain food and drink for the Waxy's Friday Brunch (AED 80 gets you 5 drink coupons and greasy sausages).
+- [Closed, when?]
+Waxy's - Bur Dubai (more correctly known as Waxy O'Connors but everyone just calls it Waxys), a bit of a Dubai institution with bargain food and drink for the Waxy's Friday Brunch (AED 80 gets you 5 drink coupons and greasy sausages).
 Loud and raucous, not a place to take a first date for an evening of romance.
 Enjoy the surreal effect later on Friday afternoon of walking from broad daylight into a nightclub atmosphere in full flow.

 - Zinc - Crowne Plaza Hotel, SZR.
 Last but not least on the list.
 Odd mix of nightclub and comedy show evenings.